Back to Attorneys

 Jaqueline graduated from Yale University and received her Juris Doctor from University of Iowa College of Law, where she served on the editorial board of the Journal of Gender, Race & Justice.

 Jaqueline is a native of Los Angeles who grew up in Watts and graduated from Markham Middle School and David Starr Jordan High.
-Jaqueline is a Commissioner on the City of Los Angeles, South Los Angeles Area Planning Commission and sits on the Board of Directors for the Latina Lawyers Bar Association.
+For ten years, Jaqueline served as Commissioner on the City of Los Angeles, South Los Angeles Area Planning Commission.
+Jaqueline has also served on the Board of Directors for the Latina Lawyers Bar Association.